kidestw/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm *~ deletes all files in the current working directory that end with ~ mkdir -p welcome/to/school creates directories welcome/, welcome/to/ and welcome/to/school/ ls -map lists all files and directories of the current directory separated by commas
+rm *~ deletes all files in the current working directory that end with ~ mkdir -p welcome/to/school creates directories welcome/, welcome/to/ and welcome/to/school/ ls -map lists all files and directories of the current directory separated by commas you can create a magic code that can be used with the command file to detect Schhol data files.